-The economic structure in many countries has shifted from a manufacturing to service-oriented economy.
+Pre-requisite / Exclusion: APSS1A21 / APSS1A21M Co-requisite/ Exclusion Assessment Group Assessment 100% Continuous Assessment Individual Assessment Methods Class Participation/Preparation 15% (including home assignments) Group Project 35% Term Paper 50% The grade is calculated according to the percentage assigned; The completion and submission of all component assignments are required for passing the subject; and Student must pass all component(s) if he/she is to pass the subject.
+The economic structure in many countries has shifted from a manufacturing to Objectives service-oriented economy.
 Currently, Hong Kong's service industries contribute to 95% of the Gross Domestic Product.
 The requirements of the service sector have gradually displaced previous conceptions of what constitutes effective leadership in the industrial era.
-As compared to the manufacturing economy which values directive, autocratic, and transactional leadership styles which are predominantly task-oriented in nature, the service economy prizes distributed, transformational and person/follower-oriented leadership styles.
+As compared to the manufacturing economy which values directive, autocratic, and transactional leadership styles which are predominantly task-oriented in nature, the service economy treasures distributed, transformational, and person/follower-oriented leadership styles.
 Service leadership underscores flexibility, collaboration, and communication between service leaders and followers.
 It is concerned with satisfying the needs of oneself and that of those whom one serves, as well as the community.
-In addition, workers in the service economy are not only required to possess professional skills, but also to be creative, motivated, and equipped with intrapersonal and interpersonal competencies in order to provide personalized and high quality service in the dynamic service environment (Shek, Chung & Leung, 2015).

-The above calls for the emerging need to develop among students the necessary competences that will enable them to become effective service leaders to meet the needs of the changing society.
-In light of the above, this subject is designed to enable students to:

-- 1. Learn the basic models of leadership with reference to the service sector; - 2.
-Understand the basic leadership attributes intrinsic to effective service leaders, including leadership competences, moral character, and care; - 3.
-Reflect on their own service leadership qualities, including leadership competences, moral character, and care; - 4.
-Learn to develop and apply the basic qualities of an effective service leader; - 5.
-Cultivate an appreciation of the importance of Service Leadership to the development and wellness of oneself, other people, society, nation, and the whole world; and - 6.
-Learn to fulfill their responsibilities as service leaders by satisfying the needs of self, others, society, nation, and the whole world.
+In addition, workers in the service economy are not only required to possess professional skills, but also to be creative, motivated, and equipped with intrapersonal and interpersonal competences to provide personalized and high-quality service in the dynamic service environment (Shek, Chung & Leung, 2015).
+The above calls for the emerging need to equip students with the necessary competences that enable them to become effective service leaders required by the changing society.
+In light of the above, this subject is designed to enable students 1.
+Learn the basic models of leadership with reference to the service sector; Understand the basic leadership attributes intrinsic to effective service leaders, including leadership competences, character, and care; Reflect on their own service leadership qualities, including leadership 3. competences, character, and care; Learn to develop and apply the basic qualities of an effective service leader; Cultivate an appreciation of the importance of Service Leadership to the development and wellness of oneself, other people, society, nation, and the whole world; and Learn to fulfill their responsibilities as service leaders by satisfying the needs of self, others, society, nation, and the whole world.
+Intended Learning Upon completion of the subject, students will be able to: Outcomes Understand the contemporary models of leadership with reference to the service sector, including their assertions, strengths, and weaknesses; (Note 1)